acschmalenberger/ComicCharacterSource/README.md

 ## Description

-This pages use two RESTful API calls to bring the user data and information about their favorite comic book hero.
+This page uses two RESTful API calls to bring the user data and information about their favorite comic book hero.

 ## Current Version